 Clinical activities are integrated throughout the three-year curriculum.
-Integrated part-time clinical experiences take place in local physical therapy clinics and coincide directly with didactic learning activities.
+Integrated part-time clinical experiences take place in local physical therapy clinics and coincide directly with curricular coursework.

 During clinical rotations, students may manage individuals in a variety of settings.
 This could include individuals with cardiac dysfunction on a transplant ward, spinal cord injury in a trauma unit, children in an acute hospital setting, athletes in a sports medicine facility, patients with stroke in a rehabilitation hospital or individuals with orthopedic dysfunction in an outpatient clinic.

 Because of our small class size, we are able to take an individualized approach to clinic placements.
 Both the unique needs of student and clinic are considered when making assignments.

 Part-Time Clinical Rotations

 A unique aspect of the MU Doctor of Physical Therapy program is student participation in part-time, integrated clinical rotations.
 Students complete four part-time clinical rotations over four semesters, for a total of 152 clinical hours, starting in the spring of Year One.

 Full-Time Clinical Rotations

 Full-time clinical practicums begin in the summer of the second year and take place in clinics locally and nationally.
 The majority of full-time clinical placements occur within the greater metropolitan Washington area and nearby states.
 Students complete three full-time practicums, for a total of 35 weeks, each at different clinic sites.

 - Summer, Year 2: 12 week full-time practicum